artica/website/_posts/blog/2017-11-17-action4-pfizer.markdown

 frontimage: /assets/images/2017-11-17-pfizer-03.jpg
 ---

-In 2016 we were approached by our partners [Leonel&Bicho][1], asking us if we could help them out with the interaction and eletronic components of a project they were working on.
-The stand was commisioned by Action4 and their end client was Pfizer.
+In 2016 we were approached by our partners [Leonel&Bicho][1], asking us if we could solve the interaction and electronic components of an installation they were working.
+This installation was commissioned by Action4, and Pfizer was the final client.

 It was part of a campaign to raise awareness on cancer prevention by Pfizer, scheduled to tour several shopping malls in Portugal.
-The installation consisted of a large structure with multiple listening points where the users can plug in headphones and listen to different people reporting their experiences with cancer.
+The installation consisted of a large structure with multiple listening points where the users had to plug in headphones and listen to different people reporting their experiences with cancer.

 ![](/assets/images/2017-11-17-pfizer-03.jpg)

 ![](/assets/images/2017-11-17-pfizer-05.jpg)

-Inside the piece was also installed a recording spot where users can record their own message to be added to the system.
+Inside the installation was also installed a recording spot where users could record their own message to be added to the system.

-Our solution for the stand was a computer with a custom version of our [Einstein VideoPlayer][2] and a [MOTU][4] soundcard with multiple outputs.
-We also developed in partnership with [ADDAC][3] a custom audio relay electronic boards to distribute the outputs across the 40 listening points.
+Our solution for the project was a computer with a custom version of our [Einstein VideoPlayer][2] and a [MOTU][4] soundcard with 22 outputs.
+We also produced in partnership with ADDAC a custom audio relay electronic boards to distribute the outputs across the 40 listening points.

-The system supported a backend server, where the audio testemonies could be received, validated and updated for ingestion.
-This required the installation to have it's own router and internet connection.
-The installation also had it's own electrical switchboard to secure the electrical system and help with portability.
+Our system also supported a backend server.
+The audio testimonials could be uploaded, validated and updated for ingestion.
+This required the installation to have it’s own router and internet connection.
+The installation also had it’s own electrical switchboard to secure the electrical system and help with portability.

-The project is currently touring around Portugal, having been installed at different shopping malls (Norte Shopping, Coimbra Shopping, etc).
+The project is currently touring around Portugal, having been installed at different shopping malls: Norte Shopping, Coimbra Shopping, Colombo until the present day.

 ![](/assets/images/2017-11-17-pfizer-07.jpg)